SaaS PR: A Guide

 Software as a Service (SaaS) is defined as a software distribution model in which a third-party cloud provider, like Amazon Web Services or Microsoft Azure, hosts applications and makes them available to customers over the Internet.
 Rather than selling physical products and software, SaaS companies offer their products in the cloud as a download and are primarily sold as subscription-based models.
 Some of the world’s most well-known SaaS companies include Salesforce, Dropbox, DocuSign, Shopify and MailChimp.

 The first SaaS company, Salesforce, was born in 1999 as the mobile and internet-technology world exploded.
-The SaaS industry saw exponential growth in the 2000s as traditional software companies moved to the cloud and venture capitalist firms began pouring money into emerging SaaS companies.
+The SaaS industry saw exponential growth in the 2000s as traditional software companies moved to the cloud, and venture capitalist firms poured money into emerging SaaS companies.
 The SaaS industry experienced another spike in demand when the world shut down to combat COVID-19.
 The pandemic response created an immediate need for on-demand, cloud-based tools to help businesses run remotely (many for the first time).
-While the number of B2B SaaS tools that saw explosive growth are plentiful, the most well-known are technologies like Slack and Zoom.
+While the number of B2B SaaS tools that saw explosive growth is plentiful, the most well-known are technologies like Slack and Zoom.
 The pandemic helped the SaaS industry surge, which TechTarget projects to grow into a $200 billion industry by 2024.

-How Media Relations Supports SaaS Brands
+Media Relations Supports SaaS Brands

-PR can be a powerful tool for SaaS category creation – especially when marketing budgets are tight.
-By thoughtfully crafting and placing messaging around a new or emerging category, PR coverage can generate awareness and understanding of product solutions without spending significant marketing dollars.
+SaaS PR can be a powerful tool for category creation – especially when marketing budgets are tight.
+By thoughtfully crafting and placing messaging around a new or emerging category, SaaS PR coverage can generate awareness and understanding of product solutions without spending significant marketing dollars.
 In addition, a well-executed PR strategy can also help build credibility and excitement, both of which are essential for success.
-When done right, PR can be a cost-effective way to make headway in category creation, aid in re-defining a category or help create category differentiation.
+When done right, SaaS PR can be a cost-effective way to make headway in category creation, aid in re-defining a category or help create category differentiation.

 SaaS PR’s Role in M&A